ZabutonNage/CloudStorageProxy/README.md

 `defaultKeyFile` points to the key file that is used for all en- and decryption.
 It can be overridden for each directory set by specifying a `keyFile` field in the relevant directory set.
+Can also be an array of paths where the key file can potentially be found.
 See [Example](#example).

 ##### directorySets